Please note this post contains major *SPOILERS* from the 2019 film Joker.

 4) Arthur’s Therapist Never Acknowledges Him

 The therapist doesn’t acknowledge anything Arthur says to her.
 Her body language also shows no acknowledgment of Arthur’s rant.
-The whole mood of the scene tells me that Arthur, like all of us do, is fantasizing about this display of dissatisfaction.
+The whole mood of this scene tells me Arthur is fantasizing about this display of dissatisfaction.
 I think he delves into a dream-like state every time he speaks to his therapist.

 5) Arthur’s Constant Delusions of Sophie Dumond

 Throughout the film, we follow Arthur as he builds a romantic relationship with a single mom, Sophie Dumond.
 They go on a date at a local diner and walk the streets of Gotham, arm-in-arm.
 She is even there for him when his mother falls ill.
 To Arthur, she’s a supportive girlfriend who only wants to see him succeed.
 However, not all is as it seems.